link1905/Unity-SummerRest/README.md

    ![](Screenshots/0_definition_5_inherit_custom.png)
 - Raw text or custom class: sometimes the plugin allows to use custom class instead of raw text (request body, auth data)
   ![](Screenshots/0_definition_6_text_or_custom_plain.png) <br>
-  - Show all types of a project is a performance killer (in spite of Editor time).
+  - Show all types of a project is a performance killer (in spite of EditMode).
 So, we force you to implement predefined interfaces ([IRequestBodyData](SummerRest/Assets/Plugins/SummerRest/Runtime/RequestComponents/IRequestBodyData.cs), [IAuthData](SummerRest/Assets/Plugins/SummerRest/Runtime/RequestComponents/IAuthData.cs)) before showing your types in the dropdown
    ![](Screenshots/0_definition_7_text_or_custom_type.png)
   - Finally, the fields are exposed and serialized thanks to [Unity Serialization](https://docs.unity3d.com/Manual/script-Serialization.html)
     ```csharp